IPA989/SwShOverWorldRNGTool/README.md

 # About

-This program is Android Appcation for Pokémon Sword and Shield Overworld RNG.
+This program is Android application for Pokémon Sword and Shield Overworld RNG.

 # Download